 Pre-conception, Antenatal and Postnatal Care

 - Please note that the best time for ‘antenatal care’ is before you become pregnant.
-Please come and see either your GP, Practice Nurse or Health Visitor for pre-conception advice and preventative measures i.e. folic acid, diet and smoking status.
+Please come and see either your Practice Nurse or Health Visitor for pre-conception advice and preventative measures i.e. folic acid, diet and smoking status.
 You may wish to discuss your Rubella status, as a small percentage of people lose their Rubella immunity.

 There is good evidence that breast-feeding is best for babies, it will reduce the likelihood of developing many childhood illnesses and may even increase their IQ.